Information for Current Soldiers

 Next, consider whether you meet the basic eligibility requirements.
 Those who have achieved SAT scores greater than 1000 or ACT composite score of 20 or higher, and achieved average grades or better in high school are especially encouraged to apply.
 For instructions on how to download your SAT and/or your ACT scores from the testing services' websites.

-Second, as a Soldier you must be assessed by your company or lowest-level unit commander (click here for a commander's assessment).
+Second, as a Soldier you must be assessed by your company or lowest-level unit commander.
 While this assessment constitutes a nomination, Soldiers are also strongly encouraged to obtain additional nominations from your congressional nomination sources.

 If by chance you are academically disqualified, as a Soldier you will be automatically considered for admission to the United States Military Academy Preparatory School (USMAPS) .
 You may later be considered for admission to West Point.